 You have access to all of our workshops as well.
 Explore workshops offered by Academic Skills, Careers and Employment, Global Opportunities and Mac’s Money Centre to increase your involvement and promote your success at McMaster.

-International Student Services: Cooking With Friends
+International Student Services: Cooking With Friends (2020 Event)

 Stories for a global community: “Motherland, Fatherland and New World”